Self esteem needs feature in the hierarchy developed by Abraham Maslow in 1943.

 Success at Work and Self Esteem Is Connected

-Once you get a job, (security need – number 2 on the infographic above), you need to be able to relate with others at work and communicate effectively or you may risk losing it or failing to get promotion.
+Once you get a job, (security need – number 2 on the info graphic above), you need to be able to relate with others at work and communicate effectively or you may risk losing it or failing to get a promotion.
 It is true that employment and the nature of the work you do will affect your self esteem, but it is also true that healthy self esteem will help you find a better job and be satisfied in it.

 Motivation and Self-Worth Work Together